JeromeSchmied/crablit/README.md

     -   Simple `.txt`, `.csv` or `.tsv` file.
     -   Card: `<term><delimiter><definition>`. eg: `"to learn;lernen"`.
     -   File of Cards with the same delimiter in every line, good ones are: ` ";", "    "(tab), "|", ":"`.
-    -   Lines starting with `#` are considered comments.
+    -   Lines starting with `#` are considered to be comments.
     -   Extra newlines cause no problem.
     -   Extra spaces around delimiter cause no problem, such as: `hooray | booyah!`.
     -   For instance: